pavlosSkev/ipg_ppo/README.md

 # Interpolated Policy Gradients using PPO

-The following project is a reproduction of the [Interpolated Policy Gradient: Merging On-Policy and Off-Policy Gradient Estimation for Deep Reinforcement Learning](https://arxiv.org/abs/1706.00387 "Named link title") of Gu, Shixiang and Lillicrap et al., using PPO rather than TRPO.
+The following project is a reproduction of the [Interpolated Policy Gradient: Merging On-Policy and Off-Policy Gradient Estimation for Deep Reinforcement Learning](https://arxiv.org/abs/1706.00387 "Named link title") of Gu, Shixiang and Lillicrap et al., using Proximal Policy Optimization (PPO) rather than Trust Rregion Policy Optimization (TRPO).
 The code is built upon the OpenAI Spinning Up PPO code.

 ### Information:
 The project interpolates between on-policy and off-policy data when updating the main policy.
-In addition to PPO, it includes a Q-function that is updated in the same manner as the DDPG algorithm.
+In addition to PPO, it includes a Q-function that is updated in the same manner as the Deep Deterministic Policy Gradient (DDPG) algorithm.
 I had trouble implementing the taylor expansion control variate with pytorch, therefore the control variate used is the "Reparameterized Critic Control Variate" from appendix
 11.1 of the IPG paper.
 Information about the parameters can be found in the [ppo_ipg.py](https://github.com/pavlosSkev/ipg_ppo/blob/main/ppo_ipg.py) file.